secure73/gemvc/README.md

 // 2.
 Role-based authorization in one line if (!$request->auth(['admin', 'system_manager'])) {
     // Already sets 403 response with specific role error
-    //in this case only admin or system_manager user can perform this action! return $request->returnResponse();
+    // In this case only admin or system_manager user can perform this action! return $request->returnResponse();
 }